backupbrew/switchbrew/NCA Format.md

 The entire raw NCAs are encrypted.

 The only known area which is not encrypted in the raw NCA is the logo section, when the NCA includes that section.
+Everything else documented on this page is for the plaintext version of that data.

 # Header